The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 12. Madre Mezcal Ensamble

 Madre Mezcal is handmade from espadin and cuishe agave in the Oaxacan Sierra.
-Itβs produced by three different families who started distilling mezcal not only for celebration, but to use as a plant medicine.
+It’s produced by three different families who started distilling mezcal not only for celebration, but to use as a plant medicine.

 For many in Oaxaca, mezcal is what one could call a spiritual spirit.
 It has been used in traditional medicine for generations.

 Madre Mezcal became an official, international brand after two friends from the United States met one of the mezcaleros in Oaxaca.
-Madre offers two different varieties of mezcal, and a unique line of sparkling, botanical mezcal beverages.

 Best Mezcal From Oaxaca Mexico